abhinav/git-spice/doc/reference.md

 Create a new branch

-Creates a new branch containing the staged changes on top of the current branch.
+Creates a new branch containing the staged changes on top of the current branch, or --target if specified.
 If there are no staged changes, creates an empty commit.

-By default, the new branch is created on top of the current branch, but it does not affect the rest of the stack.
+By default, the new branch is created on top of the target, but it does not affect the rest of the stack.
-Use the --insert flag to restack all existing upstack branches on top of the new branch.
+Use the --insert flag to move the upstack branches of the target onto the new branch.
-For example,
+Alternatively, use the --below flag to place the new branch below the target branch, making the new branch the base of the rest of the stack.

-	# Given:
+For example, given the following stack, with A checked out:

-	#
+	    ┌── C
-	#  trunk
+	  ┌─┴ B
-	#   └─A
+	┌─┴ A ◀
-	#     └─B
+	trunk

-	#       └─C
+'gs branch create X' will create a new branch X on top of A and leave B and C unchanged:

-	git checkout A
+	# gs branch create X
-	gs branch create --insert X
+	  ┌── X
-	# Result:
+	  │ ┌── C
-	#
+	  ├─┴ B
-	#  trunk
+	┌─┴ A
-	#   └─A
+	trunk

-	#     └─X
+'gs branch create --insert X' will create a new branch X on top of A, and move B and C on top of X:

-	#       └─B
+	# gs branch create --insert X
-	#         └─C
+	      ┌── C

-Instead of --insert,
+	    ┌─┴ B
-you can use --below to place the new branch below the current branch.
+	  ┌─┴ X
-This is equivalent to checking out the base branch and creating a new branch with --insert there.
+	┌─┴ A

-	# Given:
+	trunk

-	#
+'gs branch create --below X' will create a new branch X below A, and move A, B, and C on top of X:

-	#  trunk
+	# gs branch create --below X
-	#   └─A
+	      ┌── C
-	#     └─B
+	    ┌─┴ B
-	#       └─C
+	  ┌─┴ A
-	git checkout A
+	┌─┴ X
-	gs branch create --below X
+	trunk

-	# Result:
+In all cases above, use of -t/--target flag will change the target (A) to the specified branch:

-	#
+	# gs branch create --target B X
-	#  trunk
+	      ┌── C
-	#   └─X
+	    ┌─┴ B
-	#     └─A
+	  ┌─┴ X
-	#       └─B
+	┌─┴ A
-	#         └─C
+	trunk

 **Arguments**